jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-this will set mask to `-` character if you use true it will us asterisk.
+this will set the mask to `-` character if you use true it will us asterisk.

 ### Key Shortcuts